baldurk/renderdoc/docs/how/how_edit_shader.rst

 .. warning::

 	One unfortunate artifact of how the shader debug info works, not all #included hlsl files will come along with the debug info, only those files that contain compiled code.
 RenderDoc automatically replaces any #includes to missing files with just an empty comment, but unfortunately this can lead to compile errors in unused code.

-	This can also interact badly with another artifact - macro definitions passed directly to the compiler are not included in the debug info and so RenderDoc can't include them when recompiling.
-If you rely on any defines, you will need to add them manually to the top of your root hlsl file.

 Using the built-in shader editor
 --------------------------------